game-works/Fluent-Behaviour-Tree/README.md

 - [Understanding Behaviour Trees](http://aigamedev.com/open/article/bt-overview/)
 - [Introduction and implementation of Behaviour Trees](http://guineashots.com/2014/07/25/an-introduction-to-behavior-trees-part-1/)

-## Installation

-In the Visual Studio [Package Manager Console](http://docs.nuget.org/consume/package-manager-console):

-	PM> Install-Package FluentBehaviourTree

-Or clone or download the code from [the github repository](https://github.com/codecapers/fluent-behaviour-tree).

 ## Creating a Behaviour Tree

 A behaviour tree is created through *BehaviourTreeBuilder*.
 The tree is returned when the *Build* function is called.